 What to know more about the difference between English & French Oil?
 Click Here.

-French Lavender Sachet
+Lavender Sachet

 What is a lavender sachet and why would I use one?